Feral donkeys in Australia: Control

-Since the donkeys in Australia are considered a pest, they are often controlled by being mustered.
+Since feral donkeys in Australia are considered a pest, they are often controlled by being mustered.
 Helicopters with highly trained and accredited shooters have replaced this technique in places where the terrain makes mustering too difficult.
 Also seeing some limited use is fertility control.
 This, however, is difficult with large numbers of undomesticated animals and it is unknown whether this technique will make a difference on such a large number of animals.
 Some good cattle breeders are using donkeys against dingos and foxes.
 There is some trafficking of donkey skin for making donkey-hide gelatin in traditional Chinese medicine.